ToreMartinHagen/cli/docs.kosli.com/content/client_reference/kosli_report_evidence_commit_pullrequest_bitbucket.md

 title: "kosli report evidence commit pullrequest bitbucket"
 ---

-## kosli report evidence commit pullrequest bitbucket
+# kosli report evidence commit pullrequest bitbucket

-Report a Bitbucket pull request evidence for a commit in a Kosli flow.

-### Synopsis
+## Synopsis

-Report a Bitbucket pull request evidence for a commit in a Kosli flow.
+Report a Bitbucket pull request evidence for a commit in Kosli flows.
 It checks if a pull request exists for the git commit and reports the pull-request evidence to the commit in Kosli.

 ```shell
 kosli report evidence commit pullrequest bitbucket [flags]
 ```

-### Flags
+## Flags
 | Flag | Description |
 | :--- | :--- |
 |        --assert  |  [optional] Exit with non-zero code if no pull requests found for the given commit.  |